nonamebruhyes/interactive_traffic_simulation/README.md

 ![Diagram](demo/time_space_diagram_of_trajectories_in_one_lane.png)

 # Mario version
-Try the Mario version by downloading "Mario_Version.zip".
+Try the Super Mario version by downloading "Mario_Version.zip".
 Have FUN!

 ![Diagram](demo/Mario.gif)